sarisp3260/Hospital-Yern-API/README.md

 1. Clone this repository.
 2. Open the project in your preferred editor (VS Code or Visual Studio).
-3. Set up the database connection string in `appsettings.json`.
+3. Set up the database connection string in `appsettings.json`, just if you create other database

 	```
  	"ConnectionStrings": {